peteroupc/classic-wallpaper/README.md

 - in a single pixel dimension, generally 32&times;32, except to account for [logical display resolution](#logical-display-resolutions), and
 - in two colors (black and white) or in grayscale, in either case with optional transparency.

+### Animations

+Although Windows 95 and later versions have an _animation control_ for displaying simple 8-bit-per pixel video files in the AVI format without sound, this control appears to be rarely used.
+More usually, animations are implemented manually, with the frames of the animation either stored as separate image files or arranged in a row or column of a single image file (in either case with transparent pixels marked with a color not used by the animation's frames).
+AVI file writing at 20 frames per second is implemented in `desktopwallpaper.py` under the method `writeavi`.

 <a id=License></a>

 ## License